rifqiazhari/rifqiazhari.github.io/README.md

 [![Open Notebook](https://img.shields.io/badge/Jupyter-Open_Notebook-blue?logo=Jupyter)](https://github.com/rifqiazhari/rifqiazhari.github.io/blob/main/html/cifar10final.html)

-This time I are provided MNIST data from Kaggle.
-MNIST data is collection of 70,000 handwritten digits images.
-Our goal is to build a model that classify each image of MNIST data to 10 different class or digit (0, 1, 2, 3, 4, 5, 6, 7, 8, and 9).
-The data is separated between the training and test dataset with the 60:40 proportion.
-In other to evaluate our model, I need to match our predicted data to the actual data in the Kaggle website.
+This time I am provided MNIST data from Kaggle.
+MNIST data is a collection of 70,000 handwritten digit images.
+Our goal is to build a model that classifies each image of MNIST data into 10 different classes or digits (0, 1, 2, 3, 4, 5, 6, 7, 8, and 9).
+The data is separated between the training and test datasets with the 60:40 proportion.
+In other to evaluate our model, I need to match our predicted data to the actual data on the Kaggle website.

 We want to make prediction models using Convolutional Neural Network (CNN).
-The MNIST image originally in 28x28 format but the data from kaggle is in flatenned format so we need to do some preprocessing to convert it to the original image dimension.
+The MNIST image was originally in 28x28 format but the data from Kaggle is in flattened format so we need to do some preprocessing to convert it to the original image dimension.

 <div style="text-align: justify">abcd.</div>
 <br>